AjayRaikar-Developer/Raikar.BatchJob/Raikar.BatchJob-Requirement.md

 - Constructor refine
 - Circuit Breaker
 - A Subscriber method - Which polls results as in run time

-## Features Backlog
-- Create a Nuget Package
 - Code comments
 - Github Package Intro
 - Github Examples

+## Features Backlog
+- Create a Nuget Package
 - Throtteling | Ratelimiting
-- BatchName handle in response also compare other batch options

 ## Eliminating
 - Reciving Action Method as input - As this does not support return types